davadazaita/davadazaita/README.md

 ## Think It.
-Those military exercise bombs exploding outside the devil's ball ???
+Those military exercise bombs  on the high seas exploding outside the devil's ball ???

 ## Think It.
 Have you ever heard that sound of an spacecraft orbital engine taking off from outside the devil's little ball ???